 - 1. The sequence is designed to be executed with 3 squads/elements.
 No other formation is possible to execute the drill correctly as 3 SQUADS/ELEMENTS are required.
-Therefore, 9-12 cadets plus a Cadet Commander in Regulation is required.
+Therefore, 12 cadets plus a Cadet Commander in Regulation is required for Div I & II.
+Division III teams may choose to compete with either 9 OR 12 cadets plus a Cadet Commander.
 Teams may use up to two fewer cadets and accept a penalty for each missing cadet. - 2.
 All of the prescribed movements in the Regulation Drill sequence are located on the event scoresheet. - 3.
 All teams should carefully review the Regulation Sequence to ensure their entry and/or exit from the drill floor keeps the squad leaders in the correct position to execute the drill as written.
 Teams may find the need to execute SEVERAL column movements to properly enter and/or exit the drill floor.